winitzki/scall/tutorial/programming_dhall.md

 The syntax for type annotations is the same for values (`123 : Natural`) and for types (`Natural : Type`).

 What is the type of `Type` itself?
 In Dhall, that type is denoted by the built-in symbol `Kind`, and it is called a **sort**.
+So, we say that `Type` has sort `Kind`, and we write the type annotation `Type : Kind`.

-Other types of sort `Kind` are `Type → Type` or `Type → Type → Type` and other type-level functions.
+Other types of sort `Kind` are `Type → Type`, `Type → Type → Type`, and other type-level functions.
+So, we   write the annotations `(Type → Type) : Kind` and so on.

 What is the type of `Kind`?
 In Dhall, it is called `Sort`.
 Another example of a type of sort `Sort` is `Kind → Kind`.
+We   write `Kind : Sort`, `(Kind → Kind) : Sort`, and so on.

 #### Type universes

-The principle that everything should have a type means that we have an infinite sequence of type symbols.
+The principle that everything should have a type means that `Sort` should also have a type.
+Then one has three options in language design:

+- Decide that `Sort` has type `Sort` and accept the annotation `Sort : Sort`.
+- Introduce another type, say, `Sort2` and write `Sort : Sort2`.
+- Decide that `Sort` does not have a type.

+The first option turns out to lead to a contradiction in the type system.
+If a language chooses that option, there will be some expressions that are well-typed but never terminate.
+(Equivalently, such a language can compute a value of the void type.)

+The second option means that we will have an infinite sequence of type symbols: `Sort2`, `Sort3`, and so on to infinity.
 This is an inconvenient feature of programming languages that take the typing principle to its limit.
 Such languages (Agda, Idris, Lean, etc.) need to support an infinite sequence of type symbols, each denoting the type of the previous one: `Type0` has type `Type1`; `Type1` has type `Type2`; `Type2` has type `Type3` and so on.
 Those type symbols are called **type universes**.
+The problem with type universes is that there is no a reasonable practical need for infinitely many different type universes; and yet the language forces the programmer to consider them and to write code supporting them.

-The Dhall language makes a decision to cut the infinite sequence of type universes after `Sort`.
+The Dhall language chooses the third option and cuts the infinite sequence of type universes after `Sort`.
 So, in Dhall the symbol `Sort` does _not_ itself has a type.
 If `Sort` used in situations where its type were needed (for example, as the type of a function argument or a function return value) then Dhall indicates a type error and does not accept the program.